-BOTH speakers were not sure why the railway line that used to link Melapai, Tenom to the Jesselton Wharf was dismantled.
+BOTH speakers were not sure why the rail-way line that used to link Melalap, Tenom to the Jesselton Wharf was dismantled.
 But they opined that it would have been an advantage to have a tram like in Hong Kong and in Australia, running up and down from Putatan, Kepayan to Kota Kinabalu, a boost to tourists' interest.
 Other than Hong Kong, according to Lo, only freight trains are profitable.

-Lo said Sabah's train service is not reliable.
+To said Sabah's train service is not reliable.
 If it is reliable, people would use it, although the State government would have to subsidise commuter train services as a service to the community and currently most goods are transported by lorries.

-"Commuter trains do not make profit," Lo said, noting past incidents of derailment, landslides that blocked the Tenom-Bawang route, with many villagers using their own makeshift trolley transport system.
+"Commuter trains do not make profit."
+Lo said, noting past incidents of derailment, landslides that blocked the Tenom-Beraut route, with many villagers using their own makeshift tricycle transport system on the rail-way.

-He said the logistics - good and efficient ports, good road networks, rail, warehousing are very important to industrial development.
+He said the logistics - good and efficient ports, good road networks, rail, water supply are very important to industrial development.